SecureArcade/SecureArcade/README.md

 ## Key Team Members 👥

-### Matan Blayvas - Chief Technology Officer (CTO) 💻
+### Chief Technology Officer (CTO) 💻

-Matan is our CTO, leading the Technology Division.
-With a passion for technology and innovation, Matan oversees the development and implementation of cutting-edge solutions.
-His responsibilities include [provide a brief overview of Matan's role and responsibilities].
+Our CTO leads the Technology Division.
+With a passion for technology and innovation, the CTO oversees the development and implementation of cutting-edge solutions.
+Responsibilities include [provide a brief overview of the CTO's role and responsibilities].

-### Gabriel [Last Name] - Chief Marketing Officer (CMO) 🎯
+### Chief Marketing Officer (CMO) 🎯

-Gabriel serves as our CMO, spearheading our marketing initiatives.
-With a keen understanding of market trends, Gabriel is responsible for [briefly outline Gabriel's role and responsibilities].
+Our CMO spearheads marketing initiatives.
+With a keen understanding of market trends, the CMO is responsible for [briefly outline the CMO's role and responsibilities].

 ## Technology Division 💾

-Our Technology Division, led by CTO Matan Blayvas, focuses on delivering high-quality solutions in areas such as:
+Our Technology Division focuses on delivering high-quality solutions in areas such as:

 - Software Development
 - IT Infrastructure